 After the Race

 Follow the “blue ghosts” (you all look like ghosts in your blue capes haha) and then make your way back to your hotel.
-We were super lucky staying where we did as it was a relatively short walk compared to others.
-We finished at around 4pm.
+We were super lucky to stay where we did as it was a relatively short walk compared to others.

 Do not check out of your hotel the next day.
-Plan to sleep in, go and get a late breakfast at an awesome breakfast spot (I love these Aussie cafes in NYC with great coffee – Two Hands, By Chloe, Jack’s Wife Freda, Bluestone Lane, Little Collins NYC).
+Plan to sleep in, go and get a late breakfast at an awesome New York breakfast spot.

 Wear your medal around NYC with pride.
 Everyone does, and everyone will be yelling congratulations your way when they see your medal.
 It’s so cool how much New York locals embrace the marathon and really make the atmosphere what it is.